alirezanet/albelli/README.md

 - Follow the below steps to build the project
 - run `dotnet restore`
 - run `dotnet build`
-- run `dotnet run`
+- run `dotnet run --project .\src\WebAPI\WebAPI.csproj`

 # Improvements (TODO)

 - **Better error handling**
+- CRUD for products
-- Add user management (login, register, logout)
+- Add FluentValidation rules
 - Add user/customer information to the orders
+- Add more tests for full coverage
 - Add pagination to the orders and product list
-- CRUD for products
-- Add more tests for full coverage
+- Add user management (login, register, logout)

 *I spent about two days on this repo but if I had more time I would continue with the above improvements.*